kataras/build-a-better-web-together/plugin-iriscontrol.md

 # Control panel

-[This is a plugin](https://github.com/kataras/iris/tree/master/plugin/iriscontrol) which is working but not finished.
+[This is a plugin](https://github.com/iris-contrib/plugin/tree/master/iriscontrol) which is working but not finished yet.

 Which gives  access to your iris server's information via a web interface.
 > You need internet connection the first time you will run this plugin, because the assets don't exists to this repository but [here](https://github.com/iris-contrib/iris-control-assets).
 The plugin will install these for you at the first run.